FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-11-28-What-Is-Encryption?.md

 ### You can read this

 So while being able to encode and decode a ceasear ciper is great, that doesn't help us out much with modern computing.
-The ceasar cipher is not secure anymore, and it won't help us secure data in transit.
+The ceasar cipher is not secure anymore, and it won't help us secure data in transit or at rest.
+Ok....so what is modern encryption?!